 In addition to getting a new UPS for the Water Treatment Plant control panel

 (http://www.apc.com/products/resource/include/techspec_index.cfm?base_sku=BR1000G) for $129.00, I've also arranged to get a new, SECOND identical unit AT NO ADDITIONAL CHARGE for the computers, server, modems, etc. in your office."

 Now; I COULD have kept that unit for myself; (it really belonged to me) because I had already paid for it, and knowing that Amazon was going to send a second, 'replacement' unit to me.
 Still, I paid for it; it belonged to me.

-INSTEAD, I brought this unit (with the partially burned out LED segments, to city hall (where it has been ever since) so that the computers at city hall will receive the benefit of a new Uninterruptible Power Supply, valued at $129.99, at NO CHARGE TO TAXPAYERS !!
+INSTEAD, I brought this unit (with the partially burned out LED segments), to City Hall, where it has been ever since (and still is), so that the computers at City Hall will receive the benefit of a new Uninterruptible Power Supply, valued at $129.99, this all at NO CHARGE TO TAXPAYERS !!

 DECEMBER: Resignation of Deputy City Clerk Sue Block.
 Using the recording of the December City Council meeting that I had made, I even constructed the Minutes for the December City Council meeting for the City Clerk/Treasurer to help 'ease his workload' because the city no longer had a Deputy City Clerk.

 DECEMBER: I openly opposed increases in property taxes for residents and increase of wages of Mayor and City Council Members.